Jabble/tamu-rdm-workshops/modules/02-research-data-lifecycle/research-data-lifecycle.md

 - Ultimately, there isn’t a right or wrong way to outline the life of your data,
 - but there will be common stages that you can expect to go through and think about managing your data in these stages.

-## Workshops
-This workshop series will move somewhat linearly to cover data management concepts and activities within stages of the data lifecycle.

-Today, we've started with:

-1. Introduction to Research Data Management

-We'll move on to focus on tips, good practices, and tools in:

-2. Collecting and documenting data
-- Data formatting for easy analysis.
-- File organization and naming conventions for identification.
-3. Storing digital data
-- Documentation and version control for tracking changes and roll-back.
-- Managing storage for security.
-- Back-up procedures for redundancy.
-4. Working with data
-- Quality control for integrity.
-5. Sharing and preserving data
-- Policies for sharing and reuse.
-- Archiving and preservation for future accessibility
-6. Planning ahead

-Since we're taking a lifecycle approach, we'll discuss how practices at each stage impact later stages in the lifecycle.

 ## Conclusion
 We covered components of the research data lifecycle and how they can be diagramed to help think about the progress of a research project and data management activities.